Tomasz Borowik

 Research projects

-• 2017- 2023,European Food Safety Authority (EFSA): "ENETWILD - Wildlife: collecting and sharing data on wildlife populations, transmitting animal disease agents"
+• 2017- 2023: Wildlife: collecting and sharing data on wildlife populations, transmitting animal disease agents (European Food Safety Authority (EFSA)) - team member

-• 2014 -2017, Phylogeography and genetic diversity of European roe deer (Capreoluscapreolus) in Northern, Central and Eastern Europe
+• 2014 -2017: Phylogeography and genetic diversity of European roe deer (Capreolus capreolus) in Northern, Central and Eastern Europe (National Science Center) - team member

-• 2008 - 2011,Red deer (Cervuselaphus) - The influence of habitat productivity on fecundity and ability of deer to compensate losses caused by predation and hunting
+• 2008 - 2011,Red deer (Cervuselaphus) - The influence of environmental productivity on female fertility in red deer (Cervus elaphus) and population capacity to compensate losses caused by predation and hunting (Ministry of Science and Higher Education) - principal investigator